Malaysia Employment Law 2025: Key Changes Employers & Workers Must Know

 Foreign worker management has also become more regulated.
 Employers intending to terminate a foreign employee must submit a written notification to the Labour Department at least 30 days in advance.
 This measure aims to improve transparency and ensure responsible handling of foreign labour.
 Employers must also now pay EPF to foreign workers.

-Legal Protections &s; Penalties for Employees
+7. Legal Protections & Penalties for Employees

 The Act also strengthens provisions against discrimination and forced labour.
 Employers are prohibited from gender-based discrimination and discrimination against the disabled in hiring or employment practices.
 Any act of coercion or exploitation is now subject to heavier penalties under the revised law.